jhumelsine/jhumelsine.github.io/_posts/2025-10-31-singleton.md

 Composite objects are immutable, but injecting Context into them allows them to vary their behavior based upon that state.
 Singletons and Composites are similar in that we can use the same technique to inject state while still maintaining their immutable properties.
 While this works, it can be a bit cumbersome to inject state, since it adds to the parameter list.

-We can use a similar wrapper technique that was show above, except in this technique state resides within the wrapper and it's injected into the Singleton instance.
+We can use a similar wrapper technique that was shown above, except in this technique state resides within the wrapper and it's injected into the Singleton instance.
 This allows each client to have its own state within the wrapper and injected into the shared Singleton without affecting any other Singleton clients.

 Let's expand the previous __ConfigurationManager__ scenario.
 I wanted to update `TimeOut` in the __ConfigurationManager__ without affecting other clients who preferred to use the configured `TimeOut` value.

 Now I want to use my own `TimeOut` value within a communication `Channel`, which is designed as a Singleton.
 I want the ability to configure my own `TimeOut` value when sending messages via `Channel`, and I don't want to be overly burdened with `TimeOut` management overhead.
-Basically, I want to set the `TimeOut` value once, and then forget about it.
+Basically, I want to set the `TimeOut` value once and then forget about it.

 `Channel` defines a `send(String message)` interface. `ChannelSingleton`, which is mostly hidden in the design, defines `send(String message, int timeout)`, which allows us to send a message with an injected timeout. `ChannelWrapper` gets the `TimeOut` value from its injected `ConfigurationManager` and includes the `TimeOut` value when sending the message via `ChannelSingleton`.